 The Thurston County LWV works on issues of local and state-wide interest.
 Some of the issues are of an educational nature, while others fall into the realm of advocacy.
 Although the League is strictly nonpartisan, there are many policy proposals we take a stand on.
 And, we also put time and effort into furthering issues we support.

 A proposal to update the Thurston County Water Realties in Relation to Planned Development study of 2008 was presented and addopted at the 2018 Annual Meeing in May.
 This study is planned for two years with the following people willing to participate in the study: Paula Holroyde, Karen Verrill, Esther Kronenberg, Zena Hartung.
-Betty Tabbutt agreed to serve as a resource, and other members would be welcome to join the group Further details related to this study will be presented here as they are available.
+Betty Tabbutt agreed to serve as a resource, and other members would be welcome to join the group Further details related to this study will be provided in the Water Study Page as they are available.
 The 2008 study may be seen here.

-League Endorsed Initiative 1639 will be on the November Ballot
+Initiatives will be on the November General Election Ballot

 - a 21-year age limit to purchase semi-automatic firearms